ahrefs/ocaml-openai-demo/README.md

 ## Processing the structured response

 The remaining task is to retrieve the steps and display them.
 OpenAI has the ability to return multiple versions of its answer, calling it choices.
-Here we will only process the first choice for simplicity.
+Here we will only process once choice for simplicity.

 ```ocaml
 let extract_steps { OpenAI.Response.message = { content }; _ } =